OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 ### Add data to a range

 This script adds a set of values to a new worksheet.
 The values start in cell **A1**.
-The data used in this script is pre-defined, but could be sourced from other places in or out of the workbook.
+The data used in this script is predefined, but could be sourced from other places in or out of the workbook.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {